miketrcs/DuplicateMacProvisionDMG/README.md

 disk utility and create a DMG file (will create both partitions inside the file).
 Email me if needed.
 You could in theory use this for any multi-partition duplication from DMG to USB flash drives, edit for your own purposes.
 Danger, /dev locations must be modified for your Mac/setup, if not you could destroy a partition!!!
 You have been warned!

+To run from macOS terminal:

+sudo sh DuplicateMacProvisionDiskImg.sh